TechnoSavage/runZero/sdk-starlark-integrations/Ivanti/neurons/README.md

 2. [Create the Credential for the Custom Integration](https://console.runzero.com/credentials)
     - Select the type `Custom Integration Script Secrets`
     - Both `access_key` and `access_secret` are required
-    - `access_key` corresponds to the Client ID provided when creating the Endpoint Manager Application Registration
+    - `access_key` corresponds to the Client ID provided when creating the app registration in the Neurons Console.
-    -  `access_secret` corresponds to the Client secret provided when creating the Endpoint Manager Application Registration
+    -  `access_secret` corresponds to the Client secret provided when creating the app registration in the Neurons Console.

 Paste the parameters to pass on the field below as described in documentation.